rucio/k8s-tutorial/README.md

 ## Rucio usage

-_NOTE: You can execute the Linux script for better set up and understanding:
+_NOTE: You can execute the Linux script for easier set up and understanding:
 [./automation/02-set-up-rucio.bash](./automation/02-set-up-rucio.bash)._

 * Jump into the client container